-Parents and members of the larger community are not eligible to sign up for all of the immediate notifications through Virginia Tech Alerts.
-However, they are able to sign up for Desktop Alerts and are encouraged to do so and can also check the University Website at http://www.vt.edu for updates during an emergency on campus.
-The Fairfax County Police Department is primarily responsible for confirming that there is a significant emergency or dangerous situation on campus that could cause an immediate threat to the health and safety of the members of the campus community.
-There are other departments on campus that could be in a position to confirm certain types of emergencies, such as a pandemic flu outbreak, etc. The Office of University Relations, the Virginia Tech Police Department the Office of Emergency Management, the Vice President for Administrative Services have access to the systems to notify the campus community of immediate threats that have occurred and necessitate evacuation, shelter in place or other action on the part of students, employees, and campus visitors.
-These departments have the authority to determine the appropriate segment or segments of the campus community that will receive alerts, to determine the content of the alert, and to initiate the notification system.
+The Arlington County Police Department is primarily responsible for confirming that there is a significant emergency or dangerous situation on campus that could cause an immediate threat to the health and safety of the members of the campus community.
+The Executive Director or Senior Director could be in a position to confirm certain types of emergencies, such as a pandemic flu outbreak, etc. The Office of University Relations, the Virginia Tech Police Department and/or Director of Emergency Management have access to the systems to notify the campus community of immediate threats that have occurred and necessitate evacuation, shelter in place or other action on the part of students, employees, and campus visitors.
+These three departments have the authority to determine the appropriate segment or segments of the campus community that will receive alerts, to determine the content of the alert, and to initiate the notification system.
 The institution typically provides follow-up information to the community using the same systems that were used to send out the original alert.

-One of the listed departments above will, without delay, and taking into account the safety of the community, determine the content of the notification and initiate the notification system, unless issuing a notification will, in the professional judgment of first responders, compromise efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency.
-The typical first responders to an incident that causes an immediate threat to the health and safety of the Northern Virginia Center include the Fairfax County Police Department, the Virginia State Police, and the Fairfax County Fire and EMS Department.
-The Falls Church Police Department may also respond since the Center borders on their jurisdiction.
+Virginia Tech will immediately notify the campus community upon the confirmation, from the Arlington County Police Department or authorized staff member at the Arlington Center, of a significant emergency or dangerous situation involving an immediate threat to the health or safety of students or staff occurring at the center.
+One of the three listed departments above will, without delay, and taking into account the safety of the community, determine the content of the notification and initiate the notification system based on information received from the Arlington County Police, unless issuing a notification will, in the professional judgment of first responders, compromise efforts to assist a survivor or to contain, respond to, or otherwise mitigate the emergency.
+The typical first responders to an incident that causes an immediate threat to the health and safety of the Virginia Tech community at the center include the Arlington County Police, Virginia State Police, the Arlington County Fire Department and the Arlington-Falls Church Volunteer Rescue Squad.